opendistro/for-elasticsearch-docs/docs/ppl/commands.md

 :--- |
 | 36

-*Example 5*: Calculate the maximum and minimum of a field by group
+*Example 5*: Calculate the maximum and minimum value of a field by group

 To calculate the maximum and minimum age values grouped by gender: